 - The ordering process provides the best prices and the biggest inventory of used books the earlier I place an order with the vendor for textbooks.

 - We must comply with federal laws that dictate how early a college publishes everything associated with the cost of getting a college education; this includes the cost of textbooks. http://ifap.ed.gov/dpcletters/GEN1009FinalTextbookGuidance.html

 - Time is needed to make decisions on which books can be “bought back” from Etown students.
 This “buyback” practice actually allows us to lower the cost of books for students who sell back to the Store.
 Future students who buy the book also pay a lower price for that book.
-When we buy back books from our students, we basically eliminate the middleman (the wholesaler or publisher) and they are the main culprits in the HIGH price of textbooks. (see “Where the Textbook Dollar Goes”)
+When we buy back books from our students, we basically eliminate the middleman (the wholesaler or publisher) and they are the main culprits in the HIGH price of textbooks. (see the brochure “Where the Textbook Dollar Goes”)

 Once I submit my textbook adoption, should I confirm it is recorded and published correctly?
 And if so, where do I find the Textbook List to confirm the information is correct?